 Q:May we bring in our own musicians for the wedding?
 A:Yes, subject to approval by the Rector.

 Q:What is the capacity of the church?
-A:The maximum is 125.
+A:The maximum capacity of the church is 160.
 See the "Facility Use" FAQs for more information on capacity and use of St. Michael's facilities.

 Site Map St. Michael's Episcopal Church • 1132 North Ivanhoe Street, Arlington, Virginia 22205 Office: 703-241-2474 • Pastoral Care: 703-982-0344